-There is currently no universal definition of 1. what 'ending rough sleeping' means in practice.
+There is currently no universal definition of what 'ending rough sleeping' means in practice.
 There is general agreement that sustainably achieving 'absolute zero' people sleeping on the streets - meaning not a single person in any location around the country - is highly unlikely in practice.
 This is in recognition of the unexpected life events that can cause people to sleep rough at short notice and that no country in the world has zero people sleeping rough on their streets.
-Efforts to tackle the issue have often focused almost exclusively on reducing the 'point-in-time' count of people seen sleeping out on a given night of the vear.
-While this is vital - and at the heart of our approach is the aim that the number of people seen sleeping rough on a given night should be zero or as close to zero as possible - focusing on just this alone is unlikely to meaningfully 'end' rough sleeping for good.
-It does not, for example, give sufficient emphasis to preventing people from sleeping rough in the first place, or to ensuring that anyone who sleeps rough never experiences it again.
+Efforts to tackle the issue have often focused almost exclusively on reducing the 'point-in-time' count of people seen sleeping out on a given night of the year.
+While this is vital - and at the heart of our approach is the aim that the number of people seen sleeping rough on a given night should be zero or as close to zero as possible - focusing on just this alone is

-- 2. This is why, in consultation with experts including the Centre for Homelessness Impact, we have worked to define more clearly what we mean by ending rough sleeping and put in place a framework to measure whether it is being delivered.
+- unlikely to meaningfully 'end' rough sleeping for good.
+It does not, for example, give sufficient emphasis to preventing people from sleeping rough in the first place, or to ensuring that anyone who sleeps rough never experiences it again. - This is why, in consultation with experts including the Centre for Homelessness Impact, we have worked to define more clearly what we mean by ending rough sleeping and put in place a framework to measure whether it is being delivered.
 The Government considers rough sleeping will have ended when every local area ensures rough sleeping is 'prevented wherever possible and, where it cannot be prevented, it is a rare, brief and non-recurring experience'.
 In practice this means that we want to see more effective support to prevent rough sleeping from happening in the first place, and a tailored offer of support where it does, so people can build an independent life off the streets.
-This approach is endorsed by many in the sector, as set out in the Kerslake Commission report34 and by Crisis35. - 3.
+This approach is endorsed by many in the sector, as set out in the Kerslake Commission report and by Crisis. - 3.
 Alongside this vision, we need a framework for delivering the definition, so that all partners know what is required to end rough sleeping and can track progress in getting there.
 We have been working with the Centre for Homelessness Impact and five 'early adopter' areas to test how this vision can be delivered and the data needed to track it.
 Further detail on the outcome of this work and the innovative data-led framework that we aim to roll out nationally is set out in the chapter on a 'Transparent and Joined-up System'.
-For the first time, this framework will give central government and local partners a shared understanding of what it means to end rough sleeping.
-It will set out the breadth of metrics that are most important in tracking progress, so that we have a full picture of what is happening in local places, from how well rough sleeping is being prevented, to how effectively people repeatedly sleeping rough are being supported.
-This will drive performance across local partners by shining a light on progress across a range of measures to help identify where specific action is needed.
-It will help all those involved to work towards our shared vision that every local area ensures rough sleeping is 'prevented wherever possible and, where it cannot be prevented, is a rare, brief and non-recurring experience'.
+For the first time, this framework will give central government and local partners a shared understanding of what it means to end rough

-34 Kerslake Commission, Commission's Final Report, 2021, p20
+Kerslake Commission, Commission's Final Report, 2021, p20

-35 Crisis.org, The Plan to End Homelessness, Chapter 8
+&lt;sup>35 Crisis.org, The Plan to End Homelessness, Chapter 8